ExNexu/akka-actor-locking/README.md

 lockActor !
 Unlock(lockObj)
 ```
 * Order of incoming messages to the lockActor is maintained.
-* The lock is released when the action block code throws an exception.
+* The lock is released when the action code throws an exception.
+* Compiled with *Scala 2.11.5* and *akka 2.3.8*.
 * Tested.
 (TODO: Link to tests here)

 ## License